Tristan Lamasine: 2016–19: ATP singles debut & first wins

-2019

-Starting from the first week of 2019, Lamasine played exclusively on the ATP Challenger Tour until the ATP Tour 250 Lyon Open that was held in late May.
-At the Lyon Open, Lamasine gained entry to the singles main draw as a lucky loser when Mikhail Kukushkin withdrew due to right shoulder pain.
+Starting from the first week of 2019, Lamasine played exclusively on the Challenger Tour until the Lyon Open, held in late May.
+At the 2019 Lyon Open, Lamasine gained entry to the singles main draw as a lucky loser when Mikhail Kukushkin withdrew due to right shoulder pain.
 Lamasine had lost to Jannik Sinner in the final qualifying round but defeated him in the main draw first round before losing to top seed Nikoloz Basilashvili in the second round.

-2024
+2024–25: Retirement

 He received a wildcard in doubles for the 2024 ATP Lyon Open partnering Tom Paris (tennis).

+Lamasine retired from professional tennis during the summer of 2025 and started coaching Hugo Gaston.